Josh Schuster: Background

 He played junior rugby league for the Mount Pritchard Mounties.

 Career

 2020

 Schuster made his NRL debut in round 17 of the 2020 NRL season for Manly-Warringah against the Wests Tigers; in a 34–32 loss at Brookvale Oval in an NRL game.

 2021

 In round 5 of the 2021 NRL season, Schuster scored his first try in the NRL in Manly-Warringah's 13–12 win over the New Zealand Warriors.
 Schuster played 21 games for Manly in the 2021 NRL season including the club's preliminary final loss against South Sydney.

 2022

 On 9 February, it was announced that Schuster would be ruled out indefinitely from playing after sustaining an ankle injury at pre-season training.
 He made 13 appearances for Manly in the 2022 NRL season as the club finished 11th on the table and miss out on the finals.
 Schuster was one of seven players involved in the Manly pride jersey player boycott.

+2023

+On 4 July, Schuster signed a three-year contract extension to remain at Manly until the end of the 2027 season.

+Schuster was demoted to reserve grade for the second time in the 2023 NRL season after a lacklustre performance against the New Zealand Warriors in round 25.

+Schuster played 15 matches for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

+2024

+On 10 April, it was announced that Schuster had been told by Manly officials he was free to negotiate with other clubs despite the player being contracted to Manly until the end of 2027.
+On 24 April just 14 days after being told he was free to negotiate the Manly club mutually agreed and released Schuster from the remainder of his contract.
+On 18 September, Schuster had signed a one-year deal to join the South Sydney Rabbitohs.

+2025

+On 21 June, Schuster announced he would be taking an indefinite break from rugby league due to mental health reasons.
+Schuster was one of nine players that was released by the South Sydney club at the end of their season.